peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 is used as provided by the current NS set of the child".
 (Quotes from [@!RFC7477] Section 3.2.2; see also Section 4.3.)

-CSYNC updates may cause validation or even insecure resolution to break (e.g. by changing the delegation to a set of nameservers that do not serve required DNSKEY records or do not know the zone at all).
+CSYNC-based updates may cause validation or even insecure resolution to break (e.g. by changing the delegation to a set of nameservers that do not serve required DNSKEY records or do not know the zone at all).
-Parental Agents SHOULD check that CSYNC updates, if applied, do not break the delegation.
+Parental Agents SHOULD check that CSYNC-based updates, if applied, do not break the delegation.